« Previous Page

 Cystoscopy is a procedure to look inside the bladder and urethra to check for abnormal areas.
 A cystoscope (a thin, lighted tube) is inserted through the urethra into the bladder.
 Tissue samples may be taken for biopsy.Cystoscopy.
 A cystoscope (a thin, tube-like instrument with a light and a lens for viewing) is inserted through the urethra into the bladder.
 Fluid is used to fill the bladder.
 The doctor looks at an image of the inner wall of the bladder on a computer monitor.

-Urine cytology is a laboratory test in which a sample of urine is checked under a microscope for abnormal cells.
+Urine cytology is the examination of urine under a microscope to check for abnormal cells.

 Hematuria tests may also be used to screen for bladder cancer.